Atrus619/CSDGAN/README.md

 `make install ngrok` OR `sudo snap install ngrok`

-With ngrok installed, to run the app in a single line of code:
+With ngrok installed, to run the app in a single line of code (make sure DOCKERIZED=1 in your .env file):

 `./deploy.sh`

-To run the app locally in a dev environment (not containerized), you can run (you may want to change DOCKERIZED in CSDGAN/utils/constants.py to FALSE to do this):
+To run the app locally in a dev environment (not containerized), you can run (make sure DOCKERIZED=0 in your .env file):

 `./dev_deploy.sh`